swedewhite/wolfram-language-11.2/README.md

-# Playing with Today's new Roy: Wolfram Language Version 11.2 Companion
+# Playing with Today's new Toy: Wolfram Language Version 11.2 Companion

 ## Synopsis